Ruby data types

 The output of the program.

 Big numbers are difficult to read.
 If we have a number like 245342395423452, we find it difficult to read quickly.
 Outside computers, big numbers are separated by spaces or commas.
-Ruby allows to separate integers with an underscore, which is simply ignored by the Ruby interpreter.
+For readability, Ruby allows integers to contain underscores.
+Underscores in integers are ignored by the Ruby interpreter.

 #!/usr/bin/ruby p 23482345629 p 23_482_345_629 p 23482345629 == 23_482_345_629